 Killeen is the largest city near the US Army post at Fort Hood.
-Naturally, it is very much a military town, and a majority of residents are active duty, retired military, Army spouses or DOD civilians.
-Killeen’s population exploded since the War on Terror began in 2001, when it was a mere 80,000.
+Naturally, it is very much a “military” town, and a majority of residents are active duty, retired military, Army spouses, or DOD civilians.
+The City of Killeen’s population exploded since the War on Terror began in 2001, when it was a mere 80,000.
 Now over 130,000, it is the largest city between Dallas and Austin – larger even than Waco.
 It is in a great location in Central Texas, within striking distance of the best of what Texas has to offer.
 Texas’s largest cities, Austin, Dallas, Houston and San Antonio, are no more than a three hour’s drive.
-It is located on the edge of the Texas Hill country to the west, featuring beautiful lakes and vineyards.
-Read more about Killeen and it’s history here!
+Killeen is located on the edge of the Texas Hill Country to the west, featuring beautiful lakes and vineyards.
+Read more about the city’s history here!

 Check out our neighborhood video tours in the Killeen area!

 Killeen Neighborhood Map